-Black Castor Hair Oil is without doubt a miracle oil.
+Black Castor Oil is, without doubt, a miracle oil.
 Some of its many benefits include:

-1. Apply and massage a small amount of oil to the hair at night, especially to scalp areas that are inflamed, or where hair is thinning.
+1. Apply Black Caster Oil and massage a small amount of oil to the hair at night, especially to scalp areas that are inflamed, or where the hair is thinning.
 Place a shower cap on the head, and rinse out with gentle Amla Shampoo in the morning.
 Not recommended for fine hair.
 Has a natural, earthy scent that dissipates and washes out.

 2. Dip cotton swab lightly into Black Castor Oil and run gently along eyebrows and lashes at night.
 Remove any excess in the morning with makeup pad.
 Try to keep out of the eye and rinse out immediately if it gets in, although castor oil is used to treat eye inflammation.